strogo/ATTabs/README.md

 Info
 ====

-Each tab has props: Caption, Color, TObject, Modified.
-Will have all needed events.
-Will have `<` and `>` buttons to scroll, `v` button to show popup menu with list.
-Maybe autosize of tab widths not wanted.
-Multiline not wanted.
-"Plus" tab and "x" btns are option.
+- Each tab has props: Caption, Color, TObject, Modified.
+- Will have all needed events.
+- Arrow shows popup menu with list.
+- Autosize of tab widths planned.
+- Multiline not wanted.
+- "+" tab and "x" btns optional.